 23. Introduce woven baskets

 As great storage solutions, woven baskets are aesthetically pleasing and can be used in a number of different ways.
 Stick to natural belly baskets in jute, to use as floor standing plant pots and additional storage around the home.
 Try styling three in varying heights together.
 To make a few of your baskets unique, consider adding oversized pom poms to the brim to add interest and a soft edge.
 Avoid covering all of your baskets in pom poms though, to keep the look organic, rather than uniform.
+You could also incorporate jute into your interiors through a rug.
+A jute rug is a gorgeous natural floor covering option for Scandi style decor.

 24. Add a subtle pattern through soft furnishings